arcane-rs/delegation/README.md

 ## External types

 Because the both sides of the delegation should be marked with the `#[delegate]` attribute, it's impossible to make external type delegatable.
-To handle this, the macro provides the `#[delegate(as = "my::Def")]` attribute argument for struct fields and enum variants.
+To handle this, the macro provides the `#[delegate(as = my::Def)]` attribute argument for struct fields and enum variants.
 It uses the provided type as known declaration of some external type.
 Provided type should be crate-local, and marked with the `#[delegate]` macro, and to provide an infallible conversion from external type (including reference-to-reference one).

 ```rust
 use delegation::{